Original Air Date: December 11, 2011

-- Food Pills\Instant Mass Just Add Water: Parodied.
-When Marge wants to make a cake, she takes out a tablet and adds water.
-The tablet turns into... a recipe card, which she uses to make a cake with real ingredients.
+- Food Pills\Instant Mass: Just Add Water!: Parodied.
+When Marge wants to make cookies, she takes out a tablet and adds water.
+The tablet turns into... a recipe card, which she uses to make cookies with real ingredients.

 - "Freaky Friday" Flip: Carl and Lenny are revealed to have swapped brains in the future.
 One of them has an ex-wife who swapped brains with a monkey.

-- Generation Xerox: Bart's kids have a strained relationship with their dad, but get along fine with their grandfather.
+- Bart's kids have a strained relationship with their dad, but get along fine with their grandfather.
 Homer points out that this is par for the course with every son.

 - Maggie's daughter sucking on a pacifier.